Design Initiative

 Design as a Liberal Art

-A day-long symposium with faculty from across the university on how DIAD's SEMINAL framework is being piloted in multiple courses — and what we've learned so far.
+A day-long symposium with faculty from across the university on DIAD's Design Curriculum Lab — how the SEMINAL framework is being piloted in multiple courses, and what we've learned so far.

 May 8 · 9 AM – 5 PMSilsby Hall